UoMResearchIT/mine-the-gaps/README.md

 ### Select estimation method
-The choice of estimation methods are directly linked to the `region-estimators` (https://github.com/UoMResearchIT/region-estimators) python package, and the available estimation classes available within that.
+The choice of estimation methods are directly linked to the `region-estimators` (https://github.com/UoMResearchIT/region-estimators) python package, and the available estimation classes within that.

 If the `pre-loaded` option is selected, this will use data in the estimated, timestamped data that was loaded by the admin user.
 (If the example files were used, this data will contain all zeros.)